neos/neos-development-collection/TYPO3.Neos/Documentation/ExtendingNeos/DataSources.rst

 to define routes, policies, controller.

 Data sources can be used for various purposes, however the return format is restricted to JSON.
-An example of their usage is as a data provider for the inspector SelectBoxEditor.
+An example of their usage is as a data provider for the inspector SelectBoxEditor (see :ref:`property-editor-reference-selectboxeditor` for details).

 A data source is defined by an identifier and this identifier has to be unique.